bluetyson/FASERIP-Slugfest/DnD-battler/README.md

 BEST ATTACK: {'Force': {'S': '', 'R': 'Mn;', 'A': 'In;'}} <class 'dict'>
 best alt attack {'throwing-blunt': 0, 'throwing-edged': 0, 'blunt': 0, 'edged': 0, 'shooting': 0, 'energy': 0, 'force': 1, 'grappling': 0}`

+## SOME OF THE BELOW WILL NOT CURRENTLY BE RELEVANT

 __str__(self)
     Return str(self).